Demonic Resurrection

 Demonic Resurrection is a blackened death metal band from Mumbai, India, formed in 2000.
 Its 2025 line-up consists of Sahil "The Demonstealer" Makhija on vocals and rhythm guitar, Aditya Swaminathan on lead guitar, Swarnava Sengupta on bass and Nikhil Rajkumar on drums.
 Since its formation, the band has released five studio albums and one EP.
 The band's fourth album, The Demon King, was released on 13 July 2014 in India, 14 July in Europe and 15 July in the US by Candlelight Records and distributed in India by Universal Music.

-The band has represented India at Wacken Open Air, Germany (2014) and they have also performed at Inferno Metal Festival, Norway (2010), Brutal Assault, Czech Republic (2010) and MetalDays, Slovenia (2015).
+The band has represented India at Wacken Open Air, Germany (2014) and they have performed at Inferno Metal Festival, Norway (2010), Brutal Assault, Czech Republic (2010) and MetalDays, Slovenia (2015).

-In February 2025, the band performed at Bangalore Open Air, India and hinted at a tour to mark their 25th year in action.
+In February 2025, the band performed at Bangalore Open Air, India and hinted at a tour to celebrate their 25th anniversary.

 History

 Early years and Demonstealer (2000–2002)

-The band was officially formed in March 2000 by several 17-year-old teenagers with the main focus to play extreme metal.
-Within nine months the band released their first album Demonstealer through Demonstealer Records.
-The album's musical influences were bands like Theatre of Tragedy, The Gathering, and Lacuna Coil.
-The album also featured a female vocalist.
+Several 17-year-old teenagers formed the band in March 2000 to play extreme metal.
+Within nine months, the band released their first album, Demonstealer, through Demonstealer Records.
+Bands like Theatre of Tragedy, The Gathering, and Lacuna Coil influenced the album, which featured a female vocalist.

 Shortly after the release of the album, the band faced many problems, and most of the members left.
-The line-up of the band finally stabilized in 2001, with Sahil "The Demonstealer" Makhija on vocals and guitars, Count Varathora on bass, Nikita Shah on vocals and keyboards and Yash Pathak on the drums.
+The line-up stabilized in 2001, with Sahil "The Demonstealer" Makhija on vocals and guitars, Count Varathora on bass, Nikita Shah on vocals and keyboards and Yash Pathak on the drums.
 The band has re-recorded Demonstealer with the current lineup.
-The Brazilian record label Vampiria Records released a tape version of the album in the local market.
+Brazilian record label Vampiria Records released a tape version of the album in the local market.

 A Darkness Descends (2002–2007)

 In 2002, the group disbanded, but reformed in 2003 with a new-lineup: Husain Bandukwala on bass, Mephisto on keyboards, JP on drums and Sahil Makhija on vocals and guitars.

-The band enlisted lead guitarist Pradeep Pande in 2006 but the same year also saw the exit of drummer JP due to musical differences.
-The band recorded their EP and third studio effort Beyond The Darkness, which featured on a split CD titled Rise of the Eastern Blood along with bands Dusk from Pakistan and Severe Dementia from Bangladesh.
-Since the band had no drummer, Sahil Makhija took up the drum duties for the EP.
-Beyond the Darkness saw a slightly more experimental side of the band, adding ambiance and spacey, ethereal textures to their sound.
+The band enlisted lead guitarist Pradeep Pande in 2006, but drummer JP left due to musical differences the same year.
+The band recorded their EP and third studio effort, Beyond The Darkness, which featured on a split CD titled Rise of the Eastern Blood with bands Dusk from Pakistan and Severe Dementia from Bangladesh.
+Sahil Makhija took over drums for the EP.
+Beyond the Darkness showed a slightly more experimental side of the band, adding ambiance and ethereal textures to their sound.
 Filmmaker Sam Dunn (Metal: A Headbanger's Journey, Iron Maiden: Flight 666) featured the band in his documentary Global Metal.
-Demonic Resurrection also made it to the soundtrack of Global Metal along with Lamb of God, Sepultura and In Flames.
+Demonic Resurrection made it to the soundtrack of Global Metal along with Lamb of God, Sepultura and In Flames.